GStreamer/gstreamer/markdown/plugin-development/introduction/preface.md

     order, most of them don't require knowledge from other sections.

     The first chapter, named [Different scheduling
-    modes](pwg/advanced/scheduling.md), will explain some of the basics of element scheduling.
+    modes][scheduling], will explain some of the basics of element scheduling.
 It is not very in-depth, but is mostly some sort of an introduction on why other things work as they do.
 Read this chapter if you're interested in GStreamer internals.
-Next, we will apply this knowledge and discuss another type of data transmission than what you learned in [The chain function](pwg/building/chainfn.md): [Different scheduling
-    modes](pwg/advanced/scheduling.md).
-Loop-based elements will give you
-    more control over input rate.
+Next, we will apply this knowledge and discuss another type of data transmission than what you learned in [The chain function][chainfunc]: [Different scheduling modes][scheduling].
+Loop-based elements will give you more control over input rate.
 This is useful when writing, for example, muxers or demuxers.

-    Next, we will discuss media identification in GStreamer in [Types and Properties](pwg/advanced/building-types.md).
+    Next, we will discuss media identification in GStreamer in [Types and Properties][types].
 You will learn how to define new media types and get to know a list of standard media types defined in GStreamer.